tkhamez/eve-route/README.md

 ## Donations

-If you like this software, you can thank me by sending ISK to the character [Tian Khamez](https://evewho.com/character/96061222).
+If you like this application, you can thank me by sending ISK to the character [Tian Khamez](https://evewho.com/character/96061222).

 ## Copyright Notice